 For many business owners and managers, there may come a time in their career when they’re forced to consider making someone redundant.
 It’s never a decision to make lightly, however, in times of changing markets, some businesses may find themselves speeding through the redundancy process.
 This is usually because they want to turn their finances

 At Tiger, one of our areas of specialism includes creative industry recruitment in London, with many businesses in this space falling into the start-up category.
-As a small business with a sometimes-limited budget for employee engagement and retention strategies, we’ve collated four inexpensive ways to maintain and improve staff morale, productivity and engagement.
+As a small business with a sometimes-limited budget for employee engagement and retention strategies, it’s important to do whatever you can to encourage staff retention.
+This has never been more important, as 84% of those working for SMEs don’t see themselves in their role in two years’ time.
+To help, we’ve collated four inexpensive ways to maintain and improve staff morale, productivity and engagement.

 Build trust through open communication

 As most start-ups initially employ a small team, it’s so important to maintain open and transparent communication across the business, from the top down.
 As an employer, this will include keeping all staff members in the loop regarding business performance, market updates and how their roles impact business success.
 This will instil confidence and trust among your employees, which are essential to their commitment to you in the long-term.
 In addition, facilitating regular 1:1 meetings between staff and their line managers will serve to give you constructive feedback about how the business is run; acting on it where applicable will assist with the development of a culture of open communication from the outset.